Leaping Elements

 Power Pole

-Participant Equipment: Seat Harness, Chest Harness, & Helmet
+Participant Equipment: Full Body Harness (OR Seat + Chest Harness) & Helmet

 • Complete a 4-H check on the participant.